casualuser/elasticsearch-scylla/README.md

 3. 3GB of RAM or greater for Docker
 4. (Optional) [Twitter API credentials](https://dev.twitter.com/)

-### Important Notes
-To address stability concerns with running this in Docker on a laptop, there is a hard limit in main.js (var hard_limit) of storing only 2000 entries in Scylla and Elasticsearch.
-If you are running this on real hardware, this can be adjusted to a much higher number.

 ### Building the images
 ```
 unzip elasticsearch-scylla-master.zip